StorageB/Water-Dispenser/README.md

 - Bottle fill function
   - Press and hold button to select from a preset amount of water to dispense (16oz, 24oz, 32oz, etc.)
   - Purple LEDs flash to indicate which preset amount is being selected
-  - Preset values are loaded from Google Sheets document so they are easily adjustable
+  - Preset values are read from the Google Sheets document so they are easily adjustable
 - Filter change alert
   - Red LEDs flash to indicate the filter needs to be changed
   - Total water usage is loaded from Google Sheets document
-- Automatic LED dimming at night based on time of day scheduling
+- Automatic LED dimming at night based on time of day scheduling entered in the Google Sheets document
 - 3D printed enclosure for hidden mounting under a cabinet

 ### Project Information